 Academic publishing encompasses various aspect of publishing process, e.g. complying with research regulations, academic writing, selecting journals to publish, evaluating journals, and understanding your rights as an author.

-To learn more, refer to Scholarly Publishing Guide.
+To learn more, refer to Scholarly Communications and Research Services guide

 Step 1: Start the search by creating a pool of potential journals.

 You can do so by:

 Step 2: Narrow down to a handful of suitable journals and compare them.

 Below are some of the most important criteria to keep in mind when choosing a journal that is a good match for your research.

 What are the aims and scope of the journal?